Jared Goff Player Prop Bets for NFL Week 18 | Detroit vs. Green Bay 1/9/2022

 Matchup vs. Green Bay

-- Goff's 238.3 passing yards per game in three matchups against the Packers are 43.8 more yards than his over/under in Sunday's game.
+- In three matchups against the Packers, Goff averaged 238.3 passing yards per game, 17.8 yards higher than his over/under for Sunday.

-- Goff threw a TD pass in each of those games against the Packers, while recording multiple TDs two times.
+- Goff threw multiple TDs in each of those matchups against the Packers, while throwing multiple TDs two times.

 Recent Performances